-Once the skid or module has been levelled and grouted, the machines should be aligned according to specification, after this operation they will be available for piping installation (including instrumentation and electrical connection piping).
+Once the skid or module has been leveled and grouted, the machines should be aligned according to specification, after this operation, they will be available for piping installation (including instrumentation and electrical connection piping).

-Do not perform any welding operations on pipes connected to the foundation, machinery base-plates, or the machinery itself, without the proper direct grounding connection with the welding transformer.
-In order to avoid any damages on the machinery supports caused by dispersing current, grounding cables should not be connected to any part of the rotating machinery (base-plate, pedestal, control circuit apparatus, etc.).
+Do not perform any welding operations on pipes connected to the foundation, machinery base plates, or the machinery itself, without the proper direct grounding connection with the welding transformer.
+In order to avoid any damage to the machinery supports caused by dispersing current, grounding cables should not be connected to any part of the rotating machinery (base plate, pedestal, control circuit apparatus, etc.).

 During piping construction, pipes can be temporarily connected to the machine.
 Pipes should be properly supported (with temporary supports) in order to avoid stress or interactions during the alignment operations.
 While those activities are carried out the machine must be firmly locked in position.

-Before connecting pipes to the machine and checking final alignment, all operations on piping systems have to be completed.
-Including the following activities: pressure tests, washing and air flushing and permanent support installation (fixed, sliding and elastic supports).
+Before connecting pipes to the machine and checking the final alignment, all operations on piping systems have to be completed.
+Including the following activities: pressure tests, washing, air flushing, and permanent support installation (fixed, sliding, and elastic supports).
 While those operations are carried out, piping has to remain always disconnected and insulated from the machine.

 Pipes have to be connected to permanent supports in order to be installed in the correct final position so that elastic supports are pre-loaded at the required load (cold position) with assembled pins.